 Network address translation

 The NAT on SD-WAN appliances translates the private IP addresses within your local branch or data center enterprise network to a single Public IP address.
 The public IP address is used for communication over the internet.

 For more information about configuring NAT, see Network Address Translation.

-To configure NAT for a site using SD-WAN orchestrator, navigate to Configuration > NAT.
+To configure NAT for a site using SD-WAN orchestrator, from site level, navigate to Configuration > Advanced Settings> select NAT tab.

 You can configure the following types of NAT: